 If you are too ill to come to the surgery, please phone as early in the day as you can — a doctor will call you back and will come out to see you at home if necessary.
 Please note that home visits are at the doctors’ discretion.

 The practice policy is that the doctors will not visit children at home.
 Children who are ill are should be brought to the Centre for an emergency appointment where they will undergo a thorough assessment.
 This is considered to be a more safe approach.

-If you cannot keep an appointment please let us know as soon as possible so that your appointment can be offered to another patient.
+If you cannot keep an appointment please let us know, at least 1 hour prior to your appointment time, so that your appointment can be offered to another patient.
 You can phone the surgery on 01685 700404.
 You can also cancel online via your My Health Online account.